-Operation Encompass ensures that there is a simple telephone call or notification to a school’s trained Designated Safeguarding Lead (Mr Grinshaw) or Deputy Safeguarding Leads (Miss Bowe/Mrs Shannan) prior to the start of the next school day after an incident of police attended domestic abuse where there are children related to either of the adult parties involved.
+Operation Encompass ensures that there is a simple telephone call or notification to a school’s trained Designated Safeguarding Lead (Mr Grimshaw) or Deputy Safeguarding Lead (Miss Bowe) prior to the start of the next school day after an incident of police attended domestic abuse where there are children related to either of the adult parties involved.

 Children are negatively impacted by experiencing domestic abuse and without early intervention and support this negative impact can last through a child’s life course.
 Domestic abuse can impact upon social, psychological, physical, emotional and behavioural outcomes with an often negative impact upon a child’s academic success.
 Experiencing domestic abuse has been identified as an Adverse Childhood Experience.